KaussInc/dnxplot/README.md

 3. Add the following domains individually:
 - `(\.|^)blocksi\.net$`
 - `(\.|^)block\.si$`
-4. Then add to Blacklist
+4. Then click add to Blacklist

 ## 3.
 1. idk thats all